 Child’s pose is a simple yoga pose that gently stretches the abdominal and back muscles, helping alleviate lower back pain.
 Begin in a tabletop position with hands directly under the shoulders and knees under the hips.
-Slowly slide the hands forward, keeping the palms flat.
+Slowly walk the hands forward, keeping the palms flat.

 Sometimes, the gluteal muscles tighten, creating or worsening back pain.
 Stretches that work the glutes can be as important to back health as those that stretch the back.
 Lay on the floor facing upward and keep the knees bent.
-Let the knees fall, with control, to one side while keeping the shoulders flat on the floor.
-Place the knees on a block or pillow if the opposite shoulder lifts off the ground.
+Lower the knees to the side with control, while keeping the shoulders on the floor.
+Place the knees on a block or pillow if the opposite shoulder lifts before the legs reach the ground.
 Hold this side for 10 seconds before switching.

 The cat stretch and cow pose work together to manipulate the flexor and extensor muscles in the back, as well as muscles in the hips.
-Start in the tabletop position, keeping the spine parallel to the ground.
-Arch the back like a cat, stretching the muscles between the shoulder blades and dropping the head and pressing the shoulder blades toward the ceiling.
+Start in the tabletop position, keeping the spine parallel to the ground and a slight bend in the elbows.
+Arch the back like a cat, dropping the head and pressing the shoulder blades toward the ceiling.

-This stretch engages many of the muscles responsible for lower back pain, though it works the hip flexor muscles the most.
-Start by kneeling, then move one leg forward so that foot is flat on the ground.
+Tight hip flexors can cause lower back pain because they pull the hips and pelvis out of line.
+The kneeling lunge stretches the hip flexors to help alleviate this issue.
+Start by kneeling, then move one leg forward so that the foot is flat on the ground with the knee bent about 90 degrees.
 The body’s weight should be placing even stress on both hips.
 Place both hands on the forward knee and lean ahead slightly.
 Hold this position for 10 seconds before repeating on the other side.

 To stretch the piriformis, lie flat on the ground with the knees bent.
 Cross the foot of one leg over the knee of the other, resting just above the ankle of the raised leg on the knee of the other.
 Keeping the top foot flexed to protect the knee, gently pull the lower leg toward the chest.
 Hold the position for 10 seconds or more before repeating on the other leg.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.